symfony/symfony/UPGRADE-7.0.md

  * Add parameter `$isSameDatabase` to `DoctrineTransport::configureSchema()`
  * Remove `MessageHandlerInterface` and `MessageSubscriberInterface`, use `#[AsMessageHandler]` instead
- * Remove `StopWorkerOnSigtermSignalListener` in favor of `StopWorkerOnSignalsListener` and make it configurable with SIGINT and
+ * Remove `StopWorkerOnSigtermSignalListener` in favor of `StopWorkerOnSignalsListener` and make it configurable with SIGINT and SIGTERM by default
  * Remove `Symfony\Component\Messenger\Transport\InMemoryTransport` and
    `Symfony\Component\Messenger\Transport\InMemoryTransportFactory` in favor of `Symfony\Component\Messenger\Transport\InMemory\InMemoryTransport` and